aviaryan/series-renamer/README.md

 So I decided to make my own *series renamer*.
 To be able to rename (fix) even badly named files like the above, my script -

-* takes a folder non-recursively
+* scans the working directory non-recursively
-* gets the name of the TV/Anime series the folder contains from the user
+* gets the name of the TV/Anime series the folder has from the user
 * gets [TVDB](http://thetvdb.com) information of the TV series the user specified.
 * scans through the filenames for potential season numbers / episode numbers.
-Once you have the Series name and the season or episode number accurate, nothing can stop your tv series collection from having a proper name.
+Once you have the series name and the season/episode number accurate, nothing can stop your TV series collection from having a proper name.

 ## Installing